Gdel-J/ReadMe-generator/Assets/Images/README.md

 Screenshots  and gif for usage

 To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
 Then, using the relative filepath, add it to your README using the following syntax:

+DEPENDENCIES:

+1-If you don't have the package.json file:

+2-Please enter this npm init in the command line and answer the questions:

+3-Then you should have the folder package.json:

+4-If you don't have the package-lock.json file:

+5-Please enter this npm install --save inquirer@^8.2.4   in the command line :

+6- Then you should have the file package-lock.json:

+RUN THE APP:

+7-Please Run  node index.js in the command line

+8- Please answser the questions:

+9- Please Follow the steps shown in this video

+10- Then your NewReadMe file will be created

     ![alt text](assets/images/screenshot.png)

+    ![ReadMe walkthrough video] https://drive.google.com/file/d/1FcGzvfplCdx1QR-9-ydlyXzHSLzSrZ_j/view  <iframe src="https://drive.google.com/file/d/1FcGzvfplCdx1QR-9-ydlyXzHSLzSrZ_j/preview" width="640" height="480"></iframe>

 ## License